Spring: A Great Time to Fertilize!

 “Say NO to Girdling Roots!”

 The most common root-health service is root collar excavation.
 In this procedure, our technician begins at the tree's trunk and removes soil approximately a foot outwards to reveal the root system closest to the tree.
 From here, roots that are squeezing the trunk or each other can be selectively removed, thus improving the passage of water and nutrients from the roots to the leaves.
 Once the soil near the trunk is removed, additional improvements can be made such as removing twine, burlap, or other nursery products left during planting, or correcting the soil depth of trees planted too deep.
 In my experience, this is the single most beneficial process to long-term tree health.
 Maples and sweetgums are especially prone to girdling roots.
+Stem girdling roots are no good because they inhibit the flow of water and nutrients for a tree.
 Signs of trunk girdling in other trees include lack of flare at the base (which indicates the tree is planted too deep), flat spots in the otherwise round trunk, early fall color and leaf drop, and excessive stress during summer drought.
 Root collar excavations should be performed in winter when trees are dormant, but when the ground is not frozen.

 In limited quantities, roots can also be exposed and pruned to prevent damage to patios, driveways, or underground utilities.
 This method of root removal is far less damaging to tree health than traditional shovel/backhoe techniques.
 An ISA Certified Arborist® should always be consulted before this type of work is performed because excessive root removal can cause instability and rapid tree death.
 Air spade trenching and root removal can be performed year-round except in the case of some trees that may be highly stressed or experiencing severe drought conditions.